Shouree/storm-http-framework/doc/02-Language_Reference/03-The_Syntax_Language/03-Visibility.md

 If a parser is created that parses the rule `Start`, then it will not match any strings since the rule `Content` has no productions that are visible.
-For the production in package `b` to be usable, it is necessary to include package `b` in the parser also.
+For the production in package `b` to be usable, it is necessary to also include package `b` in the parser.